ThePalaceProject/web-patron/README.md

 # Development

 We use [Next.js](https://nextjs.org/) as our react framework.
-This handles build configuration as well as server management, providing simple APIs to allow server-rendering or even static-rendering
+This handles build configuration as well as server management, providing simple APIs to allow server-rendering or even static-rendering.

+## Contributing

+There are three protected branches in this repository: `dev`, `qa`, and `production`.

+- `production` is the most current code, used in production at NYPL.
+Any time a PR is merged in, a release is tagged and created.
+A Docker Image is then built by Github Actions, which is finally pushed to Docker Hub with the tag `latest` as well as the specific version tag of the release (ie `2.3.6`).
+Generally, we only make PRs to `production` from `qa` unless a hotfix is necessary.
+- `qa` is for staging release candidates when they are ready to be QA'd by the community.
+These will be pushed to docker with the tag `qa` as well as `qa.short_sha` where `short_sha` is from the most recent commit.
+- `dev` is the default branch.
+This is where PRs with development work should be made.
+Once determined it is ready for QA, we will make a PR to `qa`, then a subsequent PR to `production` if it is ready.

+We try to move code from `qa` to `production` and `dev` to `qa` once every two weeks.

+PRs to `dev` should include:

+- An entry in the `CHANGELOG` under `UNRELEASED CHANGES`
+- New/updated tests as appropriate
+- A link to the associated ticket in [NYPL's JIRA](https://nypl.jira.org) when possible

 ## Installing Dependencies